Seward County Sheriff

 The Seward County Sheriff's Office currently provides Drug Abuse Resistance Education (D.A.R.E.) to fifth & sixth grade students at Centennial and St. Paul schools in Utica, as well as Our Redeemer Lutheran School in Staplehurst every three years.

 For information please visit the national website by clicking here.
-Or contact Deputy Borges directly at the Seward County Sheriff's Office at 402-643-2359.
+Or contact Investigator Borges directly at the Seward County Sheriff's Office at 402-643-2359.

 The K9 Unit currently consists of two K9's: K9 Igor and K9 Luc